E121977/RepData_PeerAssessment1/PA1_template.md

 new.median.steps <- round(median(as.numeric(tapply(data.newdata$steps, data.newdata$date, sum)), na.rm = TRUE),2)
 ```

-The new mean number of steps taken per day is 10766.19 <br/>
+_**The new mean number of steps taken per day is 10766.19 **_

-The new median number of steps taken per day is 10766.19
+_**The new median number of steps taken per day is 10766.19**_

-The new mean and median of the total number of steps per day after filling in the NA values is 10766.19 and 10766.19, respectively.
-The values are the same, and different from the original data set with the NAs in it, as we filled in the NAs in this data set with mean values.
-If we had chosen a different method, the mean and median would have been different results as well.
+_**The new mean and median of the total number of steps per day after filling in the NA values with the mean of the existing population is 10766.19 and 10766.19, respectively.
+Note that the values are the same, and different from the original data set.
+This is the result fo filling in the NAs in this data set with mean values of the existing smaller population of known values.
+If we had chosen a different method, the mean and median would have generated different results but moist likely consistent values. **_

 ## Are there differences in activity patterns between weekdays and weekends?